Uniform point variance bounds in classical beta ensembles: Estimates for the Gaussian Beta Ensembles

 where

 and

-Note that the definition of the angular shift $\operatorname{ash} $ is meaningful since the right-hand side does not depend on the determination of the argument of $e^{ix}$ and $e^{iy}$. \end{proposition} Note that in \cite{VV}, the authors introduce the parameter
+Note that the definition of the angular shift $\operatorname{ash} $ is meaningful since the right-hand side does not depend on the determination of the arguments of $e^{ix}$ and $e^{iy}$. \end{proposition} \begin{proof} We have Moreover, for $0 \leq \ell < n_0 -1$,